Help to Buy equity loan scheme explained

-The HomeOwners Alliance welcome this scheme as a way of helping people who might otherwise struggle to get on or move up the property ladder who otherwise couldn’t do it.
-But we do have some concerns particularly around risks of negative equity, which home buyers will want to bear in mind:
+The HomeOwners Alliance welcomes this scheme as a way of helping people who might otherwise struggle to get on or move up the property ladder.
+But we do have some concerns, particularly around risks of negative equity, which buyers will want to bear in mind:

 - It is more likely to make sense if you expect to stay in the property for a number of years.
 This is because new-build properties include an extra premium on the sale price that, like a new car, depreciates as soon as you buy it.
 If house prices fall, you may fall into negative equity and you may not have enough money from selling the property to repay the mortgage.

-- You will benefit most from this scheme if you can pay off the equity loan within the first 5 years before the fees kick in.
-You need to look at your budget and see if you can afford to do it alongside your mortgage repayments
+- You will benefit most from this scheme if you can pay off the equity loan within the first five years, before the fees kick in.
+You’ll need to look at your budget and see if you can afford to do this alongside making your mortgage repayments.

-- You will also have to pay all the other costs incurred when buying a home like stamp duty and legal fees (see our guide on hidden costs).
-This potentially adds up to 7% to the cost of purchasing the property
+- Remember there are other costs involved when buying a home such as stamp duty and legal fees (see our guide on hidden costs).
+This potentially adds up to 7% of the cost of purchasing the property

-- You will not be offered an interest only mortgage, so you will have to ensure you are able to repay a capital repayments mortgages alongside the fees and equity loan repayments (see our guide Mortgages made simple).
+- You’ll need to ensure you are able to afford a capital repayment mortgage alongside the fees and equity loan repayments (see our guide Mortgages made simple).
 Interest only mortgages won’t be available.

-- Just because this is a government scheme doesn’t mean you get any more protection.
+- Just because this is a government scheme doesn’t mean you’ll get any more protection.
 It is your responsibility to keep up repayments on the mortgage and equity loan.

 How do I do it?

-- Help to Buy equity loan homes are available from house builders registered to offer Help to Buy homes across England.
+- Help to Buy equity loan homes are available from house builders that have registered to offer the scheme.
 Their advertising material should make it clear if Help to Buy homes are available on their development sites.